The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Grand Forks County?

-Grand Forks County, North Dakota has 7 public high schools, along with 4 middle schools and 17 elementary schools.
+Grand Forks County, North Dakota has 7 public high schools, serving approximately 3,076 students.

 What is the largest school district in Grand Forks County?